agschwender/pilbox/README.rst

 Calling
 =======

-To use the image resizing service, include the application url as you would any other image.
+To use the image processing service, include the application url as you would any other image.
 E.g. this image url

 ::